Gurnoorhira/Python-projects-/README.md

 # Python-projects-
-Hello my name is Gurnoor Hira and I am a freshman and university of maryland baltimore county(UMBC) these are my programming projects coded in python
+Hello my name is Gurnoor Hira and I am a freshman and university of maryland baltimore county(UMBC) these are my programming projects coded in python using various different topics including OOP, arrays, linkedlist, recursion